clojurists-together/clojuriststogether.org/content/news/2020/february-2020-monthly-update.md

 > Thank you all for this awesome language and special thanks to Daniel Compton for Clojurists Together.

-> ...
-It was also very nice to see tremendous positive impact Clojurists Together had on the general community!
+> [...]
+It was also very nice to see [the] tremendous positive impact Clojurists Together had on the general community!

 lvh was also on the [Cognicast](http://blog.cognitect.com/cognicast/149) recently and discussed Clojurists Together and Clojurists Together in-progress move to a new trade association (more to come on this soon).
 The section on Clojurists Together starts at 39:43.